CmeherGit/reactDeveloper-2020/readme.md

 - Unidirectional data flow.
 - Flow of data in react : Views -> Actions -> State

-### Single page applications
+### Single Page Applications

-- single page applications helps to reduce loading time of webpage.
+- Single page applications helps to reduce loading time of webpage.
-- single page replace component when it is needed not load whole page again.
+- Single page replace component when it is needed not load whole page again.

-### Fetching content
+### Fetching Content

-- lifecycle methods are automatically react.
+- Lifecycle methods are automatically react.
 - Anything in between component tag is children.
-- break program into simple small components
+- Break program into simple small components

 ### The job of a react developer